al-soup/demo-async-javascript/README.md

 **Benefits**
 - Improved errorhandling
-- Way easier to read/write
+- Way easier than to deal with callbacks

 **Drawbacks**